 For one, the Mevo measures a lot of numbers, but it doesn't measure every data parameter out there.
 If it is key for you to be able to see the horizonal launch angle or lateral landing of your shots, you will need to look for a different product (in this case, check out my Mevo+ review (check Mevo+ pricing).
 That being said, many golfers find that any additional data beyond what the Mevo provides is just extra fluff and unnecessary to pay for.

 One of my favorite things about the Mevo is that it comes with everything you need.
-No fancy subscriptions to pay for or other hidden costs like other launch monitors, just a free app for you to download onto your phone and you are ready to go.
+There is no fancy subscriptions to pay for or other hidden costs like other launch monitors.
+There is a free app for you to download onto your phone and you are ready to go.

 That being said, there are two cheap accessories I believe are well worth the money for their added value:

 - If you want to be able to record your swing without soliciting help or performing a balancing act on your golf bag, consider a smartphone holder.
 I like THIS ONE because it's a simple little plastic holder that clips one side to your phone and the other side to your bag, club, or alignment stick.
 If you're serious about using the Mevo's video features, then the money is absolutely worth it.